oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/about-us.md

 meet_the_team:
   title: "Meet the Team"
-  description: "Under the direction of **Vincent Ferretti**, Director, Genome Informatics, the WebDev team includes a full-time core, contractors and co-op students who continue to innovate, stay creative and develop with a platform of technologies that scale to enable high performance."
+  description: "Under the direction of Vincent Ferretti, Director, Genome Informatics and Joseph Yamada, Senior Manager, Genome Informatics, the WebDev team includes FTEs, contractors and students who continue to innovate, stay creative and develop with a platform of technologies that scale to enable high performance."

 team:
   - name: "Joseph Yamada"